symentis/Corridor/README.md

 ### Steps to use Corridor

 #### Implement one protocol
-_Either_ one of the tow provided by Corridor or one you defined that extends one of those.
+_Either_ one of the two protocols provided by Corridor: `HasInstanceContext` or `HasStaticContext`.
+Or any convenience protocol that extends one of those.

 ####  Add one property
-Any type that gets access to a injected types need to know how to resolve it.
+Any type that gets access to a injected value need to know how to resolve it.
 This is done by providing a property called _resolve_.
 By default it should be set to ```var resolve = `default` ```.
 Why the backticks?